ivangfr/springboot-aws-localstack-opensearch-s3-secretsmanager/README.md

 ## Shutdown

-- To stop application, go to the terminal where it is running and press `Ctrl+C`
+- To stop the applications, go to the terminal where they are running and press `Ctrl+C`
 - To stop and remove `docker-compose` containers, network and volumes, go to a terminal and, inside `springboot-aws-localstack-opensearch-s3-secretsmanager` root folder, run the following command
   ```
   docker-compose down -v